 The weight of the baby sleeping bag is especially important for families backpacking with a baby.
 For parents who need to carry everything, keeping the sleeping bag as light and small as possible is a must.
 The down baby camping sleeping bags are ideal for this.

 As parents we need products that make our life easier, which includes a baby sleeping bag that is machine washable.
-There is one in this list that requires hand washing, but we suspect that a delicate cycle in the washing machine and laying flat to dry would probably be ok.
+There is one in this list that requires hand washing, but I suspect that a delicate cycle in the washing machine and laying flat to dry would probably be ok.

 Dressing Your Baby for Cold Weather Camping